ShafayetB/Coursera/AI-for-Everyone/README.md

 # AI for Everyone

- 🔶 <a href="https://www.coursera.org/learn/ai-for-everyone">AI fro Everyone from Deeplearning.ai</a>
+ 🔶 <a href="https://www.coursera.org/learn/ai-for-everyone">AI for Everyone from Deeplearning.ai</a>